-1.13 The Group is and, following Completion, the Combined Group, will be subject to risks relating to the availability of liquidity and funding at a commercially acceptable cost
+1.16 The Group is subject to risks relating to the availability of liquidity and funding at a commercially acceptable cost

-Funding risk is the risk that the Group and, following Completion, the Combined Group are unable to raise short and/or long-term funding at a commercially acceptable cost in the retail and wholesale markets to support their ongoing operations, strategic plans and objectives.
+Funding risk is the risk that the Group is unable to raise short and/or long-term funding at a commercially acceptable cost in the retail and wholesale markets to support its ongoing operations, strategic plans and objectives.
 Liquidity risk is inherent in banking operations and may be heightened by a number of factors, including an over-reliance on, or an inability to access, a particular source of funding, changes in credit ratings or market-wide phenomena, such as financial market instability.
 As well as relying on retail and business deposits, the Group accesses domestic and global capital markets to help fund its businesses.
 Credit markets worldwide have in recent years experienced, and may continue to experience, a reduction in liquidity and long-term funding as a result of global economic and financial factors.
-Any dislocation in these funding markets or a reduction in investor appetite for holding their securities or other credit exposures to them may adversely affect the Group's and, following Completion, the Combined Group's ability to access funds or require them to access funds at a higher cost, or on unfavourable terms, or result in obtaining funding that does not efficiently match the maturity profile of their assets.
+Any dislocation in these funding markets or a reduction in investor appetite for holding its securities or other credit exposures may adversely affect the Group's ability to access funds or require it to access funds at a higher cost, or on unfavourable terms.

-The Group has a diversified funding base, with the majority of the Group's funding generated through customer liabilities in the form of current accounts and savings accounts, funding obtained through RMBS securitisation programmes, a covered bond programme and the Programme as well as short-term wholesale funding, with securitised and covered bond funding being dependant on the availability of a sufficient supply of mortgages of adequate quality for the purposes of supporting further issuance.
-The Virgin Money Group also sources a proportion of its funding in the wholesale markets, primarily through RMBS securitisations, a global medium term note programme and a regulated covered bond programme (although the Virgin Money Group has not yet issued any covered bonds under such programme).
-Both the Group and the Virgin Money Group have also drawn funding from the BoE's TFS, with TFS funding comprising in aggregate £8.7 billion, which represents 11 per cent. of total funding for the Combined Group and will mature in 2021-2022.
+The Group has a diversified funding base, with the majority of the Group's funding generated through customer liabilities in the form of current accounts and savings accounts, supplemented with funding obtained through RMBS securitisation programmes, covered bond programmes and a global medium term note programme.
+As at 31 March 2019, the Group had also drawn £8.4 billion of funding from the BoE's TFS, which will mature in 2021-2022.

-As part of its funding plan, the Group and, following Completion, the Combined Group intends to continue to access the wholesale funding markets following Completion.
+As part of its funding plan, the Group intends to continue to access the wholesale funding markets.
 If during periods of acute economic or market disruption the wholesale funding markets were to be partially or fully closed, it is likely that wholesale funding would prove more difficult to obtain on commercially acceptable terms.
-Under such circumstances, the Group and, following Completion, the Combined Group may incur additional costs and may be unable to successfully deliver their medium term growth strategy.
-Profound curtailments of central bank liquidity to the financial markets in connection with other market stresses, though unlikely, might have a material adverse effect on the Group's and, following Completion, the Combined Group's business, financial position and results of operations, depending on their funding position at that time.
+Under such circumstances, the Group may incur additional costs and may be unable to successfully deliver its medium-term growth strategy.
+Profound curtailments of central bank liquidity to the financial markets in connection with other market stresses, though unlikely, might have a material adverse effect on the Group's business, financial position and results of operations, depending on its funding position at that time.

-Any downgrade in the credit rating of the Issuer, the Group, any member of the Group, and, following Completion, the Combined Group's RMBS issuance vehicles or their respective securities, or a downgrade in the sovereign rating of the UK, may increase the Group's and, following Completion, the Combined Group's borrowing costs or limit their access to the capital markets, which may increase the re-financing risk, and, consequently, have a material adverse effect on their business, results of operations, financial condition and prospects.
-For further information, see the risk factor entitled "A downgrade in the credit rating of the Issuer, Clydesdale Bank, the Group's and, following Completion, the Combined Group's secured funding programmes, the UK banking sector or the UK Government may have an adverse effect on the Group's and, following Completion, the Combined Group's business, results of operations, financial condition and prospects" below.
+Any downgrade in the credit rating of the Company, the Group, any member of the Group, the Group's RMBS issuance vehicles or its respective securities, or a downgrade in the sovereign rating of the UK, may increase the Group's borrowing costs or limit its access to the capital markets, which may increase the re-financing risk, and, consequently, have a material adverse effect on its business, results of operations, financial condition and prospects.
+For further information, see the risk factor entitled "A downgrade in the credit rating of the Company, the Bank, Virgin Money and/or any other member of the Group, the UK banking sector or the UK Government may have an adverse effect on the Group's business, results of operations, financial condition and prospects" below.